-By now, you probably know that Office 2007 groups related commands on a new interface object known as the Ribbon.
-While this is convenient most of the time, it means that commands aren't always available.
-Sometimes you have to switch between Ribbon tabs to access a command.
+The Office 2007 Ribbon is designed to make tools and options easier to find, and it's fairly convenient -- most of the time.
+But the commands you need aren't always available.
+Sometimes, you have to switch between Ribbon tabs to access a command.
 Switching from one tab to another isn't a big deal, but if you do it a lot, it can become a nuisance.
 Fortunately, it's a nuisance you can avoid.

 - Any existing control, group, gallery, or menu item for easy access.